cjdrake/pyeda/doc/source/boolalg.rst

    -- Tim Bray

+Consider the coin-flipping example from before.
+But this time, instead of flipping one coin, we want to flip a hundred coins.
-In the coin-flipping example you could start naming your variables by assigning the first flip to :math:`x`, followed by :math:`y`, and so on.
+You could start naming your variables by assigning the first flip to :math:`x`, followed by :math:`y`, and so on.
 But there are only twenty-six letters in the English alphabet, so unless we start resorting to other alphabets, we will hit some limitations with this system very quickly.